 4. Skull:

 The profile of the skull shows a smooth curve from the stop to the occiput, which is well defined and protuberant specially in puppies.
 From a front view it is large, broad with the upper line slightly curved.
 Lateral lines come down almost vertically, in a slight continuous curve narrowing towards the muzzle.
+5. Stop:

 From a front view it is practically non existent.
 The median groove is slight and runs up smoothly to approximately the centre of the skull.
 Seen from the side, the stop is only slightly pronounced and virtually only formed by the well developed eyebrows.